mohanr/mohanr.github.io/_posts/2024-10-01-CollaborativeEditorPatterns.md

 editor is not in scope here, many algorithms like these can be explored and a functional editor can be created.

-The code will be updated directly here in phases.
-I don't commit this to a separate repository.
+The developing code is in [this](https://github.com/mohanr/collaborative-editor) repository.

 Please note that this is a random collection of algorithms that eventually could be part of a simple editor.
 There are too many books and papers that deal with a multitude of algorithms.